 When selecting JOEs for processing, you do not have to completely process the entire JOE you were handed.
-You can choose to process some data sets and then stop, or change what you are doing.
-For example, perhaps you want to process all output for a job once you select a job.
-You could do a selection based on a criteria like SYSOUT class, then when a JOE is selected, change your filters to the JOBID of the output you were handed and do a COUNT request (to see how much output there is for this job), then create a regular data set large enough to handle the output, and finally start doing PUT/GET calls with the JOBID filter.
+You can choose to process some data sets and then stop, or change the parameters (filters or call type) on the next request.
+For example, perhaps you want to process all output for a job once you find a SYSOUT data set that matches a particular filter.
+You could do a selection based on a criteria like SYSOUT class, then when a JOE is selected, change your filters to the JOBID of the output you were handed and do a COUNT request (to see how much output there is for this job), then based on the counts returned, create a regular data set large enough to handle the output, and finally start doing PUT/GET calls with the JOBID filter.
 When all the available data sets for the job have been processed, you could update your filter to be just a SYSOUT filter again and look for another job.
-Note, when you switch requests (in this case change the type to count), you must define what to do with the data set).
+Note, when you switch requests (in this case change the type to count), you must define what to do with the data set you were handed (in this example, you would indicate to keep the data set).
 The count request in this case is really a "PUT/COUNT" request.
 It PUTs the JOE you were handed and then COUNT with the new filter.